Devveking08/pandya_dev_earbuds_sub_1/README.md

 2. Used a combination of CSS3, Javascript and the GreenSock library to animate the hotspots and display information.
-3. Use an array or object or combination of both to store and retrieve the data for the hotspots - you must include an image of some kind.
+3. Use an array or object or combination of both to store and retrieve the data for the hotspots, Implimeted a red-line image to add the elemet of the logo.

 # version / history
 1.0 - Pulled out code and the AR obejct, Implimented basic folder structure practice that were taught in the class, set up the sass and js at the initial phase
-2.0 - fixed issues in js, added an array in the function clickhotspot to store the data from info box var. and then to give us when we click on it.
+2.0 - fixed issues in js, added an array in the function loadinfo to store the data from info box var. and then to give us when we click on it.
 3.0 - responsive for mobile, tablet and desktop

 # how to use